*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Other attractions in Millennium Park

-The Jay Pritzker Pavilion and BP Pedestrian Bridge are artistic feats featured in this park, too.
-If I lived in Chicago, the Great Lawn at the Jay Pritzker Pavilion would be my go-to place to spread out a blanket and a picnic feast in anticipation of a concert to start.
+The Jay Pritzker Pavilion and BP Pedestrian Bridge are also artistic feats featured in this park.
+If I lived in Chicago, the Great Lawn at the Jay Pritzker Pavilion would be my go-to place to spread out a blanket and a picnic feast in anticipationย of a concert.

 Kenny Chesney caused quite a traffic jam.

 Once we were on our way again, we drove by Grant Park, where President Obama gave his election victory speech in 2008.
-It’s also where Buckingham Fountain is located.
+Buckingham Fountainย is also located there.
 If you’ve ever seen the opening credits to Married with Children, you would recognize this fountain.

 Big Bus Tour views